Public transport in Gdansk

 Alternative to public transport?

 Car sharing is getting more and more popular.
 It’s cheaper than taking a taxi and faster than public transport, so many people use it.
-Also, the public bike system – Mevo – may be used for short distance.
+Moreover, you may use the public bike system – Mevo – for a short distance.